Disclosure: This post may contain affiliate links, which means I may earn a commission if you click on the link and make a purchase.

 You know when you’re hungry but the idea of cooking and actually having to deal with yourself and said hunger seems like SO much work that you feel like you might die?
 Not actually die, but being super hungry makes everyone melodramatic.
 You know what I mean.
 You feel me!

 This dish is perfect for the moment I’m describing.
 It is the simplest of simple dishes.
 It’s cheap, CHEAP to make.
 Every poor college student should have this recipe in their repertoire.
 And it’s COZY.
 It’s sweater-weather soup.

 If you’ve never heard of this soup, let’s discuss.
 Let’s gossip about this soup.

 It’s an Italian egg-drop soup.
-Stracciatella is what you’d consider peasant food, only requiring a few ingredients in its purest form: water, Parmesan, spinach and egg.
+Stracciatella is what you’d consider peasant food, only requiring a few ingredients in its purest form: water (or Homemade Chicken Stock), Parmesan, spinach and egg.
 Of course, I think adding a bit of chicken broth, lemon juice and a teeny bit of pasta make it a bit more interesting and filling.

 But really even this version you see is only slightly more complicated than the original.
 There’s nothing fussy about this soup, which is exactly what you want when you feel like you’re on your ‘hangry deathbed’.

 I like to make this when nothing else exists in my kitchen.
 I usually always have pasta, eggs and water.
 Oh and black pepper–very important!

 - Juice from 1/4 lemon